 - If you are considering dropping or adding a class during the second week, it is a good idea to consult with your advisor and make a final decision.

 - The second week is the last week to enroll in a course.
-The last day to add a class to your Fall schedule is Friday, September 5th.
+The last day to add a class to your Spring schedule is Friday, February 20th.